yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

    Sharing an image *via* docker registry such as  DockerHub (the most popular image registry, hosting hundreds of thousands of images) is an efficient way of sharing and managing your images.
 Once an image is in a docker (public) registry, anyone can pull it from there.
 However, this involves setting up an account in
-   Docker registry.
-Here are few steps you can do to set-up your account:
+   DockerHub.
+If you don't have DockerHub account already, here are few steps you can do to set-up your account:
      - One can create an account on the DockerHub using instructions [here](https://hub.docker.com/account/signup/).
 After verifying your email you are ready to go and upload your first docker image.
      - Click on Create Repository.